 Immature attitudes share common peculiarities with the act of “making faces”.
 If immaturity allows oneself to transcend the boundaries of body and thought, “making faces” is a tool that shows the multitude of the self, by transforming the normal appearance of one’s face to give way to different expressions, while conveying a catharsis of feelings like joy, sadness, anger, surprise, fear, etc. Regardless if the characters or behaviours I create “make faces” with parts of their body or with facial expressions, I use it as a way to create a tension by “switching modes”, to offer space for agency and to “move beyond” the limits of representations.
 The characters, behaviours or attitudes present in my work are meant to drive new narrations, dismantling and parodying the fictions of binary tales.

-Nastasia Meyrat is currently one of the resident at the Swiss Institute of Rome.
+Nastasia Meyrat has been one of the 6 artists in residence at the Swiss Institute of Rome in 2019-2020.
 She received a MA with honours from HEAD Geneva University of Art and Design in 2015.
 Meyrat was selected in 2018 for the Kiefer Hablitzel prize, hosting by the Swiss Art Awards.
 She was a resident at the Davidoff Art Initiative in 2017 and the 4th Ghetto Biennale in Port-au-Prince (Haiti) in 2015, where she developed a cultural exchange project alongside her anthropologist sister.
 She was selected for the New HEADS – BNP Paribas Foundation Art Awards prize in 2015, concurrent with the group exhibition GET OUT, curated by Latifa Echakhch.